Monday – Friday

 The Personal Financial Management Program offers information, education, and counseling to help military members, DoD civilians, and their families improve financial literacy & stability, resolve financial problems, and plan for their futures.

-Our certified Personal Financial Counselors offer workshops and one-on-one counseling on a variety of topics including:
+Our certified Personal Financial Counselors can pull credit reports and credit scores at no cost or impact to our customers.
+They offer workshops and one-on-one counseling on a variety of topics including:

 • Personal budget counseling